-Buckswood students often use St. George’s Guardians, a highly recommended local guardian company – details of which can be found here.
+Buckswood students often use St. George’s Guardians, a highly recommended local guardian company.
+Details of St. George’s Guardians can be found here

-*The School will collect and process personal information relating to students in accordance with our privacy notice which can be found on our website at
+*The School will collect and process personal information relating to students in accordance with our privacy notice.

 This is within compliance of the GDPR which came into force on the 25th May 2018.

 Specific requirements and conditions of Guardians (Appendix 1)

 You will have chosen Buckswood School secure in the knowledge that it offers an excellent pastoral care system.
 Even so we feel it is vital for a child’s welfare and happiness that there is someone outside the school, but who lives reasonably close, to turn to for support and guidance to complement the care from within the school, when they are not in the care of the school.